 On Tuesday, November 12th, SingleStore will be presenting a workshop at AWS Partner Developer Day.
-(Click here to join, or here for the Presentation and Student Guide on Github.)
 The workshop will be held at the AWS office at 350 West Broadway in New York City.
 The workshop will be focused on teaching customers how to enable real-time, data-driven insights.
 In the workshop, Amazon Sagemaker, the AWS managed service for deploying machine learning models quickly, will be shown working with SingleStore, a highly performant, cloud-native database.
 SingleStore supports streaming data analytics and the ability to run operational analytics workloads on current data, blended in real time with historical data, not yesterday’s closed data from a nightly batch update.

 Putting Machine Learning into Production